johnmholmes/Arduino_ESP32_LCC_Journey/Examples/AVR4Servo8IO/README.md

-# AVR 4-Servo N-IO Example, with toggle
+# AVR 4-Servo 8-IO Example, with toggle

 This sketch was written for a Nano or other ATMega328.
 However, any AVR, with an appropriate  MCP2515 based CAN board, can be used.